simdjson/simdjson/README.md

 }
 ```

-This check is not required on ARM processors.
+This check is not useful on ARM processors since all 64-bit ARM processors are supported.

+It is not necessary to do this check: if you omit it, you will get back the error code `UNSUPPORTED_ARCHITECTURE` when trying to parse documents.
+However, you can call `simdjson::active_implementation->name()` to check which CPU configuration has been detected (e.g., haswell, westmere).

 ## Computed GOTOs